List of Arrested Development characters: Lindsay Bluth-Fünke

 Creator Mitchell Hurwitz came up with Lindsay as the family's politically liberal figure, but Lindsay is also meant to represent a liberal who personally benefited from her politics more than she sacrificed, due to the image she built.
-This motif is continued in the series' revival and fourth season, in which Lindsay travels to India in an attempt to connect to her spiritual side and then tumultuously dates Marky Bark, another (albeit a true) liberal activist, while still married to Tobias.
+This motif is continued in the series' revival and fourth season, in which Lindsay travels to India in an attempt to connect to her spiritual side and then tumultuously dates Marky Bark, a genuine liberal activist, while still married to Tobias.
 She later unwittingly becomes the call girl of politically conservative politician Herbert Love, eventually abandoning her long-held liberal views and finally realizing her closer affinity for conservative ones.
 When Love falls into a coma, Lindsay at the last minute takes up his mantle in his campaign to run for U.S. Congress.

 In the show's fifth season, Lindsay goes missing after no longer being able to tolerate her supposed mother's controlling attitude, but reemerges in the final scene.
 The season's penultimate episode reveals through a Ron Howard documentary about the Bluth family shown to the court, that Lindsay is in fact Lucille's half sister, being the daughter of Lucille's mother who put her up for adoption.

 Having previously appeared in Ally McBeal, de Rossi said that she was looking for a new series like it.
-De Rossi was also attracted to Arrested Development for what she thought was a "fresh new perspective on comedy."
+She was also attracted to Arrested Development for what she thought was a "fresh new perspective on comedy."
 She played Lindsay as someone who "doesn't have much of a clue but... has a pretty good heart."
 She explained her approach by saying that, "with Ally McBeal, we were very rehearsed and staged.
 But this is a lot looser."
 Hurwitz felt that de Rossi made the character somewhat similar to Lucille.